 This weather data will help the Bloodhound team to decide the best date and time to attempt the record.

 This amazing vehicle will be powered by a Eurojet EJ200 (Typhoon) engine!

 The Bloodhound site.

-We've teamed up with EDF Energy to educate young people on Climate.
+We've teamed up with EDF Energy to educate young people on Climate (redirect to climate guide).